-Outstanding Equity Awards at December 31, 2014
+Outstanding Equity Awards at December 31, 2015

-The following table sets forth information concerning equity incentive plan awards for each of our named executive officers outstanding at December 31, 2014.
+The following table sets forth information concerning equity incentive plan awards for each of our named executive officers outstanding at December 31, 2015.

-Name and Position Number of Shares That Have Not Vested(1) lue of Share That Not Vested (2)

-Jeffrey B. Lown II
+Name and Position Number of Shares That Have Not Vested (1) Market Value of Share That Have Not Vested (2) Jeffrey B. Lown II President (Principal Executive Officer) 14,582 \$ 189,566 Martin J. Levine Chief Financial Officer, Treasurer and Secretary (Principal Financial Officer) 9,249 \$ 120,237

-President and Chief Investment Officer

-(Principal Executive Officer) 12,833 \$ 237,282

-Martin J. Levine

-Chief Financial Officer, Treasurer and

-Secretary (Principal Financial Officer) 8,333 \$ 154,077

-- (1) Represents shares of common stock underlying unvested LTIP Units granted to our Named Executive Officers pursuant to our 2013 Equity Incentive Plan.
-The LTIP Units will vest ratably over the three-year period beginning on the applicable grant date.
-See the information following "-2013 Summary Compensation Table" for a general discussion of LTIP Units. - (2) Pursuant to SEC rules, for purposes of this table the market value per share of common stock underlying unvested LTIP Units is assumed to be \$18.49, the closing market price per share of our common stock on December 31, 2014.
+- (1) Represents shares of common stock underlying unvested LTIP Units granted to our named executive officers pursuant to our 2013 Equity Incentive Plan.
+The LTIP Units will vest ratably over the three-year period beginning on the applicable grant date. - (2) Pursuant to SEC rules, for purposes of this table the market value per share of common stock underlying unvested LTIP Units is assumed to be \$13.00, the closing market price per share of our common stock on December 31, 2015.